 If you can measure it then you can improve it.
 It is essential that you constantly monitor and analyse the performance of your keywords in order to improve and maximise ROI.
 A simple way to do this is to keep 3 Key Performance Indicators (KPIs) in mind: Rankings, Traffic, and Conversions.
-These will also provide you with actionable data which will enable you to improve your campaign over time.
+These will also provide you with actionable data that will enable you to improve your campaign over time.

 In order to determine your ROI, it is a good idea to have a system in place that allows you to monitor the monetary value of conversions.
 It may be beneficial to base your ROI on a customer's lifetime value as this will provide you with an accurate idea and will show you the true value of your keywords, hopefully easing the pain of higher bids.

-The text you choose for your ads is key as you don’t have many characters to impress potential customers, so you’ll need to keep it clear and concise.
-There are three parts to your description: a headline, a Display URL and two description lines.
+The text you choose for your ads is key as you don't have many characters to impress potential customers, so you'll need to keep it clear and concise.
+There are three parts to your description: a headline, a display URL, and two description lines.